ibexa/documentation-developer/docs/guide/workflow.md

     ## Sending notifications

-    There are two ways to send notifications about changes in the workflow.

-    First, you can notify whole User Groups or specific Users about a transition by providing the User or User Group ID under the` notification` key.

-    In this case, the User does not have to be selected as a reviewer.

-    ``` yaml
-    custom_workflow:
-        # ...
-        transitions:
-            # ...
-            done:
-                from: proofread
-                to: done
-                label: Done
-                color: '#88ad88'
-                notification:
-                    # Which User Group or User to notify about this transition
-                    user_group: 13
-                    user: 14
-    ```

-    Second, when an editor selects a reviewer in the Back Office, your configuration can send a notification to the reviewer:
+    When an editor selects a reviewer in the Back Office, your configuration can send a notification to the reviewer:

     ``` yaml
     custom_workflow: